telehash/TMesh/TMesh.md

 The PHY encoding uses the headers to determine the power, channel, spreading, bitrate, etc details on the transmission/reception, and must use the random seed to vary the transmission frequency and specific timing offset of each window in the epoch.

+Transmitted payloads do not need whitening as encrypted packets are by nature DC-free.
+They also do not need CRC as all telehash packets have authentication bytes included.

 ### MAC

 There is no mote addressing or other metadata included in the encoded bytes, no framing other than the length of the payload.
 The uniqueness of the timing and signalling of each epoch is the mote addressing mechanism.